pricing

 A magic number is a pricing point that has a psychological effect on customers, making them more likely to buy a product.
 The most famous magic number is $9.99 — studies have shown that people are more likely to buy a product that costs $9.99 than one that costs $10.

 This is because, when we see a price that ends in .99, our brains process it as being closer to the next dollar amount down ([$9]) than the actual amount ([$10]).
 So even though the difference is only one cent, we perceive the $9.99 product as being cheaper than the $10 product.
-This has been shown in some studies to increase sales by up to 25%.
+Research from Capital One Shopping found that charm pricing can increase sales by up to 24% compared to round-number alternatives.

 Magic numbers aren’t just limited to .99 endings — any number can have a psychological effect on customers.
 For example, the number 4 is considered unlucky in many East Asian cultures, so businesses will often avoid pricing products at $4.44 or $14.14 in these markets.